 We establish a valuation allowance to provide for the risk of credit losses inherent in our mortgage loan portfolios.
 The valuation allowance is maintained at a level believed adequate by management to absorb estimated expected credit losses.
 The valuation allowance is based on amortized cost, which excludes accrued interest receivable.
-We do not measure a credit loss allowance on accrued interest receivable as we write off any uncollectible accrued interest receivable on our commercial, agricultural or residential mortgage loan portfolios for the three month period ended March 31, 2021.
+We do not measure a credit loss allowance on accrued interest receivable as we write off any uncollectible accrued interest receivable balances to net investment income in a timely manner.
+We did not charge off any uncollectible accrued interest receivable on our commercial, agricultural or residential mortgage loan portfolios for the three and six month periods ended June 30, 2021.